BetaMasaheft/Documentation/split applications release process.md

-This repository contains a series of libraries and applications devoloped and run in [exist-db](http://exist-db.org/) The packages are maintained here with this notes on how to set up the research environment for transparency and version tracking purposes.
+This repository contains a series of libraries and applications developed and run in [exist-db](http://exist-db.org/) The packages are maintained here with this notes on how to set up the research environment for transparency and version tracking purposes.
 Once the new version is ready and online, the code is updated here and the release note going with it explains what has changed.
 This is the code used by the app displaying the data of the project.
 All js dependencies typically stored under resources in each application are not copied in this repo.

 # Bet Mas Research Environment Split applications release process

-This documentation is intended for the Tech Lead of the Beta Masaheft project and details the entire setup of the data and applications, their relations to one another and practical implications and procedural steps.
+This documentation is intended for the Tech Lead of the Beta maṣāḥǝft project and details the entire setup of the data and applications, their relations to one another and practical implications and procedural steps.
 It was written when upgrading the research environment from version 4 to version 5.2, which implied a lot of splitting up of data and applications, refactoring etc. to meet needs of speed, increased indexing requirements and maintainability.
 Before going into process and details, here is an overview of what we have here.

 ## The data and applications in the GitHub repositories